-- Seek the advice of the head teacher on this policy, ensure it is updated regularly and make it available to parents. - Ensure that RSE is provided in a way that is personalised for each individual learner's needs.
+- Seek the advice of the head teacher on this policy, keep it up updated and make it available to parents. - Ensure that RSE is provided in a way that is personalised for each individual learner's needs.

-The Head Teacher will ensure that:
+The head teacher will ensure that:

-- The governing body is advised about the nature and organisation of RSE and how it reflects the aims and values of the school. - Ensure that RSE is provided in a way that is personalised for the individual learner's needs - Learners are protected from inappropriate materials. - A scheme of work is agreed and implemented across the school. - Parents are informed about the programme for RSE including when any of the formal parts outlined above are taught to a learner in the school.
+- The governing body is advised about the nature and organisation of RSE and how it reflects the aims and values of the school. - Ensure that RSE is provided in a way that is personalised for each individual learner's needs. - Pupils are protected from inappropriate materials. - A scheme of work is agreed and implemented. - Parents are informed about the programme for RSE, if any of the formal parts outlined above are taught to a learner in the school.